Drag Race France: Season 1 (2022)

 In November 2021, the production company for RuPaul's Drag Race confirmed that a French adaptation is in the works with casting calls.
 In early March 2022, it was announced that French drag queen Nicky Doll, will host the French adaptation.
 In June 2022, Entertainment Weekly revealed the first ten contestants for its first season.
 The first season of Drag Race France began airing on 25 June 2022, on France.tv Slash in France and World of Wonder's streaming service WOW Presents Plus internationally.
 The season ran for 8 episodes and concluded on 11 August 2022.
 La Grande Dame and Soa de Muse made the final, and Paloma was the winner of the first season.

 Season 2 (2023)

 In October 2022, it was announced that France Télévisions renewed the series for a second season.
 A trailer for the second season was posted via social media on 10 June 2023.
 Eleven contestants were announced on 1 June 2023.
 It premiered on 30 June 2023.
 The season ran for 9 episodes and concluded on 25 August 2023.
 Mami Watta, Punani, and Sara Forever made the final, and Keiona was the winner of the second season.

-Season 4 (TBD)
+Season 4 (2026)

 The fourth season was officially confirmed on 14 October 2025.